 A speech-language pathologist will not only help the child physically form words needed for communication but will also develop a training regimen designed to help the child’s brain interpret and understand words, sounds, numbers and gestures.

-Speech-language therapy revolves around the use of the muscles involved in the functioning of the throat, mouth and jaw.
+Speech-language therapy revolves around the use of the muscles involved in the functioning of the throat, mouth, and jaw.
 While communication is the primary goal of speech-language therapy, it often has the added benefit of helping children drink, eat, breathe and chew more effectively as well.
+The therapy can be catered to a child’s specific needs.
 Often, children with HIE who have cerebral palsy will have a degree of impairment in eating and drinking (dysphagia); speech-language pathologists can assist these children in improving complex muscle coordination.
-This decreases the risk that a child will aspirate their food (which can lead to choking and/or pneumonia), have abnormal breathing, increased coughing, dehydration or malnutrition.
+This decreases the risk that a child will aspirate their food (which can lead to choking and/or pneumonia), have abnormal breathing, increased coughing, dehydration, or malnutrition.

 Communication is the underpinning of social interaction, which makes early intervention critical.
 Developing a communication system helps to ensure that the child will have frameworks in place for inclusion and socialization, allowing them to more fully engage with their surroundings, participate in activities in school or at home, learn new skills, and develop new hobbies or interests.